-If you are looking for a healthy evening meal that you can prepared ahead of time, stir-frying is a great option.
+If you are looking for a healthy evening meal that you can prepare ahead of time, stir-frying is a great option.
 You can marinate the meat, quick-cook the vegetables and have everything cut up so that you can quickly stir-fry them for a very healthy evening meal.

 What Meat Can I Combine What Vegetables in a Stir-fry?

-Here is a chart to show you some basic combinations of what meat and other things go well with what vegetable and meats.
+Here is a chart to show you some basic combinations of what meat and other things go well with what vegetables and meats.
 There is no hard-fast rule for this, so you can use this as a guide.

 Basic Stir-fry Ingredients Combinations

-Vietnamese food uses the five elements philosophy, that is also known as wood, fire, earth, metal, and water.
+Vietnamese food uses the five elements philosophy, which is also known as wood, fire, earth, metal, and water.
 These 5 elements touch the senses of sight, hearing, smell, taste, and touch.
 They also take into account the color and flavor combinations of Vietnamese food.